eclipse-archived/ceylon-lang.org/documentation/1.1/introduction.md

 *aren't* Ceylon programmers, and who *haven't* studied the syntax of the language.

-Here's what a simple function looks like:
+Here's what it looks like to define and call a simple function:

 <!-- try-pre:
     class Point(x, y) { shared Float x; shared Float y; }